ngimb64/Pimp-My-Alpine/README.md

 		- It is recommended to run the packer templates from the root folder of the project to prevent file path issues
 	<br>

-	- For Packer templates alpine-iso and alpine-vagrant ensure the DISK_SIZE environment variable is set if a size other than 10240 default is desired
+	- For Packer templates alpine-iso and alpine-vagrant ensure the DISK_SIZE environment variable is set if a size other than 40000 (around 40GB) default is desired
 		- Both these templates use the url and checksum for the standard ISO but are customizable variables like DISK_SIZE, here is how they would be set for the extended ISO instead of using the default standard
 			- `export ISO_URL=https://dl-cdn.alpinelinux.org/alpine/latest-stable/releases/x86_64/alpine-extended-3.21.3-x86_64.iso`
 			- `export ISO_CHECKSUM=4c72272d6fc4d67b884cf5568ebe42d7b59e186ae944873b39bf014ca46e1ce60379b560bebd7d7bc5bf250d6132ac6e91079a6b1b6a2d9ce788f34f35c87cc0`